steady-space/steadyspace/content/wp19-sunset-prism-levels.md

 **📂 What’s Inside**:

-- 🌈 A calming wallpaper design in 13 sizes for desktop, mobile, and tablet — optimized for the latest iPhones, iPads, Android devices, and 4K desktops
+- 🌈 A bold wallpaper design in 13 sizes for desktop, mobile, and tablet — optimized for the latest iPhones, iPads, Android devices, and 4K desktops:
-- 🖥 Desktop → 3840×2160 (4K), 3072×1920 (MacBook Pro), 2560×1440 (QHD), 1920×1080 (FullHD)
+  - 🖥 **Desktop** → 3840×2160 (4K), 3072×1920 (MacBook Pro), 2560×1440 (QHD), 1920×1080 (FullHD)
-- 📱 Mobile → 1080×1920 (Universal), 1170×2532 (iPhone Pro, earlier models), 1290×2796 (iPhone Pro Max, earlier models), 1260×2736 (iPhone Air), 1206x2622 (iPhone 17 Pro and newer), 1320x2868 (iPhone 17 Pro Max and newer), 1440×3200 (Android)
+  - 📱 **Mobile** → 1080×1920 (Universal), 1170×2532 (iPhone Pro), 1290×2796 (iPhone Pro Max), 1440×3200 (Android), 1350×3000 (future phones)
-- 📱 Tablet → 2048×2732 (iPad Pro), 1536×2048 (iPad Mini / standard)
+  - 📱 **Tablet** → 2048×2732 (iPad Pro), 1536×2048 (iPad Mini/standard)
-- 🔄 Each pack includes both the original gradient orientation and a bonus reversed version so you can choose whichever feels best for your screen or icon layout
+- 🔄 The original gradient orientation and bonus reversed version so you can choose whichever feels best for your screen or icon layout
 - 📄 A polished README (PDF + TXT) with color palette, included sizes, and gentle setup instructions

-All wallpapers come _without_ the steadyspace watermark.</div>
+- 💧 All wallpapers come _without_ the steadyspace logo watermark</div>

 ---

 <div class="highlight-box">

-**🤎 Perfect for**:
+**💚 Perfect for**:

-- 🌄 Evening vibes + warm tones lovers
+- 🌈 Rainbow + spectrum color lovers
-- ✨ Minimalist setups that need grounding glow
+- ✨ Minimalist setups that need a lively pop
-- 🌵 Screens that feel calm but alive
+- 🎨 Screens that lean bold, playful, and bright

-Inspired by layered desert gradients, this pack helps your devices feel warmer, steadier, and more intentional.</div>
+Inspired by radiant prisms at sunset, this pack helps your devices feel energetic and vibrant.</div>

 ---